INSANE: Cross-Domain UAV Data Sets with Increased Number of Sensors for developing Advanced and Novel Estimators: System Setup

 \subsubsection{Computation Module Time Synchronization}

-Inter-module time synchronization is essential to ensure coherent data association of isolated modules.
-As shown in Figure~\ref{fig:system_diagram}, the system makes use of three main modules for the transition experiment case.
-The two embedded platforms carried by the vehicle, and a dedicated platform for processing the data of the motion capture system.
+The system diagram in Figure~\ref{fig:system_diagram} shows that the vehicle uses two onboard computational modules for the acquisition of sensor data.
+These two modules are used for all experiments.
+A third computational instance is dedicated for the recording of motion capture data and is present for all experiments that involve the indoor area.
+Because multiple modules are used, inter-module time synchronization is essential to ensure coherent data association of isolated modules.

 All platforms run an NTP~server through Chrony\footnote{https://chrony.tuxfamily.org/}, which is set up to synchronize the system clocks at a higher rate compared to default settings.
-The NTP time reference is set up to be on module~1 of the vehicle companion boards.
-Module~2, and the motion capture system run an NTP~client, which is synchronizing to the reference time source.
-Dedicated tests, utilizing the boards \acp{GPIO} and an oscilloscope, have shown that this setup allows a time synchronization accurate to $100\unit{\micro\second}$ between all modules.
+The NTP time server/reference is set up to be on module~1 of the vehicle companion boards.
+Module~2, and the motion capture system run an NTP~client, which is continuously synchronizing to the reference time source.

+We performed a dedicated test for the validation and evaluation of the quality for the time synchronization.
+This test was performed by utilizing the \acp{GPIO} of the two onboard modules, which were setup to generate a digital signal with rising edges at the same time, based on the system clock.
+The signal of both modules was observed with an oscilloscope.
+This experiment setup showed that the synchronization of the system time is accurate to \SI{100}{\micro\second} (see Fig.~\ref{fig:gpio_time_sync}) using an NTP server with continuous synchronization steps.

+In addition to the synchronization of the computation modules, we also want to address the synchronization of the IMUs and the RealSense T256 module.
+The synchronization of the PX4 IMU is done software-based.
+The PX4 autopilot continuously synchronizes its internal clock with the computation module (host) using an NTP-like protocol for the correction of its internal clock.
+Timestamps of all PX4 sensor readings are then done onboard the PX4 and sent to the host with the corresponding system time.

+The LSM9DS1 IMU is a single stand-alone chip which is readout via I$^2$C. This device does not have an internal clock that can be synchronized.
+Thus, the timestamp generation of the LSM9DS1 is done as follows.
+The driver requests a measurement which triggers the acquisition of the IMU readings.
+The driver is immediately triggered as soon as an IMU reading was received on the I$^2$C bus.
+The time difference between the request and the response is called the round trip time and is used to compensate for the communication delay, which allows for a more accurate timestamp $t_\mathsf{stamp} = t_\mathsf{request} + 0.5~(t_\mathsf{response} - t_\mathsf{request})$.

+The synchronization of the RealSense T256, according to its documentation\footnote{\url{https://github.com/IntelRealSense/librealsense/blob/v2.53.1/doc/t265.md}}, is done as follows.
+The T256 uses a continuous synchronization method, which provides an accuracy of \SI{1}{\milli\second} between the internal timestamps of the T256 and the host.
+Timestamps of the IMU data and the camera images are based on the common internal clock of the T256 and provided as the hosts system clock time.

+Overall, please note that the individual sensors are not hardware synchronized.
+A software synchronization with an accuracy of \SI{100}{\micro\second} provides a sufficient base for sensor synchronization.
+We want to point out that hardware synchronization is generally not standard practice and not always possible.
+Novel approaches should thus not rely on synchronously triggered sensor information and allow for online estimation of delays.